How Cloud-based Communication Improves Healthcare Industry?

 Not only medical staff but also patients should get access to records so that seeking medical help from different physicians is convenient.
 While all this holds true, it is also important that the API integrated with the application is HIPPA compliant and maintains 100% security in patient data management.

 Redox offers an EHR Integration API that connects your application with a secure platform to access medical records stored in different software.
 It uses JSON and FHIR models to read data, apply HIPAA and HITRUST for maximum security, and offer 24/7 monitoring.

 #3 – Daily Health Tracking with Connected Wearables for Patients

 Health trackers and monitors will determine the future of healthcare in the years to come.
-According to research published by ReportLinker in September 2020, by the year 2025, the global market for wearable devices is expected to reach the US $61.4 billion.
+According to a survey, approximately 35% of US adults use wearable devices for health-tracking purposes.
 Just as Fitbits have taken the fitness world by storm, health monitoring devices will be the next big thing in the healthcare sector.

 The main reason for this popularity is the convenience with which patients can access their daily records on their devices and set health goals.
 Doctors can also monitor this data through the same platform and accordingly decide the treatment and medication.

 Omron, a leading manufacturer of health monitoring and fitness devices, provides Omron API for developers to integrate it into their cloud-based applications.
 The data on blood pressure and fitness activity received on the devices are recorded in Omron’s database and then made available to the healthcare apps.